-The clavicle (L. clavicle = key) or collar bone is the long bone, having a slight S-shaped curve.
-It lies horizontally on the anterior aspect of the body at the junction of root of the neck and trunk.
-It articulates medially along with the sternum and 1st rib cartilage and also laterally with the acromion process of the scapula.
-It is subcutaneous and thus it can be palpated through its entire extent.
-It is the only bony attachment between the trunk and upper limb.
+The Collar bone or Clavicle (L. clavicle = key) is the long bone, having a slight S-shaped curve.
+Horizontally collar bone lies at the junction of root of the neck and trunk on the frontal aspects of body.
+Collar bone articulates along with the sternum and 1st rib cartilage and also vertically with the acromion process of the scapula.
+It can be palpated through its entire extent as it is subcutaneous and acts the only bony attachment between the trunk and upper limb.

 - It serves as a strut for keeping the upper limb far from the trunk to ensure that it can move freely.
 This enables free swing of the upper limb for several prehensile acts like holding, catching, etc.